base48/rememberportal/README.md

 sqlite> UPDATE user SET state = "Accepted", staff = 1 WHERE ident = "YourNick";
 ```

+You don't need to have working email setup in order to register because the verification URL is written to logs.

 #### Migration from original memberportal

 ```